Sadliquid/ChatNinja/README.md

 ChatNinja is a GPT-40 based Discord Chatbot, bringing the power of Generative AI right into your own Discord Servers.

-### 🥷🏼 Swift and precise like a Ninja,
+### 🥷🏼 Swift and precise, like a Ninja
 Powered by OpenAI's GPT-4o model, ChatNinja responds with ultra-high precision and speed.

 ### ⚡️ Plug and play
 Just use the `/ninja` command to start chatting with ChatNinja.
-It's as simple as that.
-Zero configuration needed.

 ### 🔊 Commands
 `/ninja`: ChatNinja starts up and is ready to have a wholesome chat with you!